Sj7101/Search-LogFiles/README.md

 # Search-LogFiles PowerShell Function

-This PowerShell function allows you to search through one or more log files in a specified directory for a specific string and return an object containing the search results.
+This PowerShell function allows you to search through one or more log files in a specified directory for multiple strings and return an object containing the search results.
+It supports running the search with a user account for accessing log files that require elevated permissions using `Get-Credential`.

 ## Features

-- Search for a string within multiple `.log` files.
+- Search for multiple strings within one or more `.log` files.
-- Return an object with details about each match found.
+- Return an object with details about each match found:
   - Log file name
   - Line number
   - The exact match
-- Support for searching multiple log files at once.
-- Allows easy integration into other scripts for further processing.
+  - The search string that was matched
+- Supports elevated permissions by using `Get-Credential` to access log files on remote servers or protected locations.

 ## Requirements

 - PowerShell 5.0 or later.
 - Log files should be in the `.log` format (can be customized if needed).
+- Elevated permissions (optional) for accessing restricted log files.

 ## Usage